zhenliu26/TOC_GEE/README.md

 $ pip install numpy
 ```
 ## Features
 - **Save Time.
-Files and calculation are all on the cloud, drawing is on the local computer**
+Files and calculation are all on the Google Earth Engine, while drawing the chart is on the local computer**
-- **Provide function to export coordinates to be operated on the software**
+- **Provide function to export coordinates to be operated on the TOC program*

-## WorkFlow
+## Functions

 > Tips: Don't forget to authorize the Google Earth Engine account by ee.Authenticate().

-### Step 1: restore the feature collection to the local

-Open the restoretool.py at first.
-Be sure that change the output properties, sample feature collection address, and save address is correct.
-Click "run" to save the featurecolelction file in Google earth engine to the local.
+### TOC_Image

+The parameters in the TOC_Image function are:
+- img: (ee.Image) the image which contains the reference band and index bands.
+- QCbandname: (String) the band name of QC band
+- IndexbandnameList: (ee.List/list) the list of index band names
+- thresholdList: (ee.List/list) the list of thresholds, format like [[],[],[],[],[]] (the same order as the name list)
+- (number) always be -1
+- nameList: (list) The list of band names
+- boolcorrectcorner: (bool) whether to show the correct corners on the diagram
+- booluniformline: (bool) whether to show uniform line on the diagram
+- unit:(str) the unit name

 ```python
 outProperty = ['idNum','ran','startDate']